 When you first install the Bitcoin.com Wallet on your device, you have the option of setting up biometrics or a PIN.
 This acts as the key to your wallet, but what happens if you lose or break your device?
 If you haven't backed up your Wallet and/or don’t have the password, you won’t be able to access your funds from your need device.
 In other words, your digital assets will be lost forever!

 Can't I just ask Bitcoin.com to restore my wallet?

 In a word, no.

-Since the Bitcoin.com Wallet is "non-custodial," no third party (neither Bitcoin.com nor anyone else) holds the key.
-It's just you.
-This is essential for making your Wallet "permissionless," meaning you never have to ask for permission to use your crypto-assets (unlike with custodial services like banks and credit cards).
+Since the Bitcoin.com Wallet is "self-custodial," no third party (neither Bitcoin.com nor anyone else) holds the key.
+It's just you!
+This setup is essential for making your Wallet "permissionless," meaning you never have to ask for permission to use your funds (unlike with custodial services like banks and credit cards).

 How do I use my backup?

 If you lose or damage your phone, just reinstall the Bitcoin.com Wallet app, then enter your backup password or passphrase(s).
-You'll again have access to the crypto-assets in your Wallet.
-Here's a guide for importing/restoring a Wallet from a backup.
+You'll again have access to the funds in your Wallet.
+See below for detailed guides on how to restore your wallet.